-WE SPEAK FOR THE GEOTHERMAL HEAT PUMP INDUSTRY IN CALIFORNIA
+WE REPRESENT THE GEOTHERMAL HEAT PUMP INDUSTRY

 Pure and simple, CaliforniaGeo is an advocate for geothermal heat pumps to penetrate the residential and commercial building markets in California as well as they have in most other regions of the United States.
 This doesn’t mean we want a mandate from somewhere that puts us through the door first.
 Responsible advocacy for our industry is not expressed that way.
 We wish for this technology to earn the role we know it can fulfill.
 Newer building codes will require increased efficiency for all building types toward a Zero Net Energy plateau, and we look forward to continuing our collaboration with the California Energy Commission and the California Public Utility Commission to accomplish this.

 When the general public, architects, mechanical engineers, building officials, and construction firms become more familiar with these tougher standards—and as we continue our educational efforts—there’ll be a natural bridge between efficiency requirements and the use of geo heat pumps (GHPs) for many projects.

 GHPs are the only technology that can bank thermal energy on-site for a whole season ahead, and can dramatically reduce electrical peak demand.
 They are the most efficient mechanical system to move heat where the user desires.
 At this task they outshine both air source heat pumps and conventional air conditioners, all the while keeping operations out-of-sight and hidden from public view.
 Their potential across an entire calendar year exceeds the energy production of two other well-known and celebrated technologies.